selfcommunity/developers-doc/docs/apireference/v2/course/get_course_lesson.md

 :::info

 This operation requires the user joins the course.<br/>
-Users with role manager can always get a lesson while the other users should follow the rules setup by the managers.<br/>
+Users with role creator or manager can always get a lesson while the other users should follow the rules setup by the managers.<br/>
 **Rules**: